All schools in Europe & Central Asia should remain open and made safer from COVID-19, say WHO and UNICEF

 The highly transmissible SARS-CoV-2 Delta variant has added an additional layer of concern and complication to this year’s school opening season.
-The high incidence of COVID-19 in the community make transmission in schools much more likely.
-Therefore, we must all commit to reduce the transmission of the virus.
+The high incidence of COVID-19 in the community makes transmission in schools much more likely.
+Therefore, we must all commit to reducing the transmission of the virus.

 Data clearly shows that receiving a full COVID-19 vaccination series significantly reduces the risk of severe disease and death.
 Therefore, when called to take the vaccine please do so and make sure you complete the full vaccine dose series.

 “Vaccination is our best line of defence against the virus, and for the pandemic to end we must rapidly scale up vaccinations fairly in all countries, including supporting vaccine production and sharing of doses, to protect the most vulnerable, everywhere.
 We must also continue to follow the public health and social measures we know work, including testing, sequencing, tracing, isolation and quarantine,” Dr Hans Henri P. Kluge said.

 Milena Maric is a high school mathematics teacher from Belgrade, Serbia, who has been fully vaccinated against COVID-19.
 She said, “For almost two years, the words ‘COVID-19’ and ‘online schooling’ have marked our lives.
 When the pandemic started, the school system in Serbia adapted rapidly.

 “But the students lacked continuity, socializing, collaborative work, the sharing of ideas in real-time, communication without technology.
 I know that the only way out of this situation is if we keep respecting measures to prevent the transmission of the virus and if we vaccinate all educators.”